 Vacant apartments or homes are a major fact of life in Stillwater City Center.
 The current real estate vacancy rate here is 17.2%.
 This is higher than the rate of vacancies in 82.4% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 The Stillwater City Center neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Stillwater City Center neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Stillwater City Center community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Stillwater City Center neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 65.8%.
 This is a higher percent living alone than we found in 99.5% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.